new host

 Description

-I am a marine biologist (remotely completing my PhD) and mother of two sweet boys (both under 2 at the time of writing this).
-My husband (an expert consultant for architechtural software), children and I live on Macleay Island a small residential island located just south of Brisbane.
+Welcome to Macleay Island, a small residential island located just south of Brisbane.
 Our house is a 2 minute walk down to the water, and we can see the bay across the road through the windows.
 Our neighbours and the community in general is incredibly warm and friendly.
 Life here is simple, tranquil and beautiful.
-We wake up to the sun rising through our windows with glimpses of the water just beyond.
-The house is often filled with the smell of fresh bread baking.
 Children grow up running wild, swimming in the bay, riding bicycles, climbing trees and playing in the dirt.
-Nearly everyone on the island has a boat of some kind, and so do we.
-The island is about 7km long from top to bottom and comes with the necessities - an adorable gelato shop, two medical centres, a grocery store, a few cafes and clubs and a gas station.
+Nearly everyone on the island has a boat of some kind, and so do we (though we struggle taking it out with two little kids).
+The island is about 7km long from top to bottom and comes with the necessities - a gelato shop, two medical centres, a grocery store, a few cafes and clubs and a gas station.
 It's a quick 15 minute ferry ride to get to the mainland (Redland Bay) and from there a 45 minute taxi ride to Brisbane airport, or a bus ride to anywhere else you need to get to.
 You get the feeling of being completely remote and isolated while actually being quite conveniently near the city when you need it.

 Language practice